The Outside Story: Where are our summer birds?

 During the northern winter, I’ll have to content myself with watching our hardy, year-round avian residents at my feeder, while I look forward to the safe return of thrushes, orioles and other spring songsters.

-Susan Shea is a naturalist, writer and conservationist who lives in Brookfield, Vermont.
+Susan Shea is a naturalist, writer and conservationist who lives in Brookfield.
 The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of the New Hampshire Charitable Foundation.

 (0) comments